Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Reducing the cardinality of functional bases by finding polynomial relations

-where $\tens{E}{3}\in\tsa{3}$ is the permutation tensor (or $\tens{E}{3}$-Pseudotensor) and $\ve{a}_1$, $\ve{a}_2$ and $\ve{a}_3\in\ts{1}{}$ orthonormal 1st order tensors.
-To be able to determine a polynomially complete set of invariants with the table of \citet{Boehler1977}, we define the tuple of structural functions by
+where $\tens{E}{3}\in\tsa{3}$ is the permutation tensor ($\tens{E}{3}$-Pseudotensor or Levi-Civita symbol) and $\ve{a}_1$, $\ve{a}_2$ and $\ve{a}_3\in\ts{1}{}$ orthonormal 1st order tensors.
+First, we determine a functional basis using the table of \citet{Boehler1977}, where we define the tuple of structural functions by

 and the tuple of argument tensors by